Red Foley portrait

 The Oklahoma Wranglers "Hillbilly Rhythm" (BACM, 2007)

 Another gorgeous album by High Sheriff Ricky Barnes and his crew.
 Dave Schramm, Hank McCoy and Jeb Loy Nichols team up with Barnes to cook up one of the warmest, most listenable alt-country albums ever made...
 Plenty of great cover versions such as Buck Owens' "I Wouldn't Live In New York City," John Anderson's "Wild and Blue," Merle's "Shade Tree Fix-It Man," and Prince's "Purple Rain" (beating the Derailers out by about six years!).
 Of course, it wouldn't be a Ricky Barnes masterpiece without at least one Louvin Brothers song, in this case a sweet, sweet version of "Don't Laugh."
 Several other highlights here, especially the mega-bummer "Big Mistake," "Falling Fast," and "Let's Build A Bridge", which has one of those charmingly intricate, old-timey music box melodies of the sort that the Carter Family specialized in.
-HIGHLY RECOMMENDED.
-And kudos to Innerstate Records for having the good taste to reissue this oldie but goodie!
+Highly recommended.

 Old & In The Way - see my Bluegrass section